 How much do taxis in Barcelona charge?
 All taxis in Barcelona have a meter that shows exactly how much to pay.
 But as a guideline, most rides will be between 5 and 10 euros, depending on the distance (around €30 for an airport transfer).
 During nightime and weekends, expect it to be a couple of euro more.
 Keep an eye on the meter when approaching your destination, to make sure there aren’t sudden increases.
 There are supplements for airport/pier/AVE train station and Fira de Barcelona L’Hospitalet departures/arrivals, plus some special nights (New Years Eve, Saint John’s Eve…) Any other supplement might be a scam unless it is listed on a sticker in a back window – avoid taxis who don’t display them (they are more likely to be cheaters!).
 If needed, ask for help to your hotel bellman or note down the driver taxi license (displayed on the dashboard or in the back of the car) and present a complaint to the Metropolitan Barcelona Taxi Institute.

 Do they take credit cards?
-Although the number of taxi drivers accepting credit cards has grown these last years, it’s not a common practice yet.
-Make sure to have small bills to pay, as the law only forces them to have change for upto €20 bills and you might get in trouble if you have a larger bill and they don’t have enough change.
+Since 2017 all Barcelona taxis must be able to take credit cards.
+Just take into account that sometimes their machine might be broken, or there might not be enough network to make it work, or a credit card might be rejected.
+So make sure to have small bills to pay just in case, as the law only forces them to have change for upto €20 bills and you might get in trouble if you have a larger bill and they don’t have enough change.

 This have been my tips to make your experience using taxis in Barcelona pleasant and easy.
 Enjoy your ride!